-The implementation of OIS during the Pandemic was carried out through a guide to learning steps which included activities carried out by teachers and students (See Table 2).
-Table 2.
-Learning Steps Using OIS
+The implementation of OIS during the pandemic was carried out through a guide to ag steps, including activities carried out by teachers and students (See Table 2).

-Table 2.
-Leanning Steps Using UIS

-Educator Behavior Student Activities

-Phase 1.
-Identifying the problem

-Educators present material through e-modules and videos Educators provide assistance to inclusive students to find solutions to the problems they are experiencing.
-Educators conduct competency-based provided in the form of e-modules and videos which are done online.Students present problems/materials that they do not understand from e-modules or videos.Students ask the companion if there are

-evaluations and learning outcomes. difficulties encountered during online learning.
+learning steps, including activities carried out b Table 2.
+Learning Steps Using OIS Student Activities Educator Behavior Student Activities Phase 1.
+Identifying the problem Educators present material through e-modules and videos Educators assist inclusive students to find solutions to the problems they are experiencing.
+Educators conduct competency-based evaluations and learning outcomes.
+Listening and taking notes on the material provided through online e-modules and videos.
+Students present problems/materials they do not understand from e-modules or videos.
+Students ask the companion if there are difficulties encountered during online learning.
 Phase 2.
-Identifying Learning Issue

-Educators facilitate students to identify problems experienced by inclusive students through e-modules and videos Educators formulate in a relevant learning topic and according to the ability of inclusive students.
-Give students assignments to get enough information through reading, observation, interviews, discussions.
+Identifying Learning Issue Educators facilitate students to identify problems experienced by inclusive students through e-modules and videos Educators formulate a relevant learning topic according to the ability of inclusive students.
+Give students assignments to get enough information through reading, observation, interviews, and discussions.
 Revealing questions related to the material presented.
 Identify the problems presented by the educator and try to answer the questions that arise Sharing roles and tasks to solve these problems by seeking information from various sources.
 Phase 3.
-Setting Goal and Making Plan

-Educators guide students to identify problems that exist in e-modules and videos, then formulate them in the form of hypotheses Educators guide and facilitate inclusive students to collect data in the form of knowledge, concepts, theories by finding various alternative problem solving.
-Inclusive students are assisted by a discussion partner to formulate hypotheses Inclusive students are given the opportunity to collect relevant information, read literature, observe objects, interview sources, conduct their own trials and so on.
+Setting Goal and Making Plan Educators guide students to identify problems that exist in e-modules and videos, then formulate them in the form of hypotheses Educators guide and facilitate inclusive students to collect data from knowledge, concepts, and theories by finding various alternative problem-solving.
+A discussion partner assists inclusive students in formulating hypotheses Inclusive students are allowed to collect relevant information, read literature, observe objects, interview sources, conduct their own trials, and so on.
 Phase 4.
-Learning and Applying Knowledge

-• Educators provide opportunities for inclusive students to find problem solving through examples and implementations obtained by • Make a simple report on the results of the activities that have been carried out in the learning process either from e-models or
+Learning and Applying Knowledge Educators provide opportunities for inclusive students to find problem-solving through examples and implementations obtained by inclusive students during the learning process.
+Guiding the discussion activities of inclusive students.
+Make a simple report on the results of the activities that have been carried out in the learning process, either from e-models or videos.
+Phase 5.
+Assessing and Reflecting Educators provide additional information if what is presented by students is still lacking.
+Besides that, it also provides corrections and Submitting the results of reports and solving problems that have been obtained Conduct discussions about the results of the Inc nal Kanandidikan Val.
+8. No. 4 (December 2022)